-Applicants who received a degree from a university outside of the U.S. must have their transcripts evaluated by the World Education Service.
-The website to learn more may be found at www.wes.org.
+Applicants who received a degree from a university outside of the U.S. must have their transcripts evaluated by a NACES approved evaluation agency.
+Please review the list of approved agencies here.
+Loyola recommends World Education Services (WES).

 Do I have to take the GMAT?

 The GMAT is waived for applicants to the Executive MBA program, and may be waived for those who meet certain academic or professional requirements for other programs.
-To request information on GMAT waiver, test dates, or review courses call 410-617-5067 or e-mail firstname.lastname@example.org.
+Please review the GMAT Waiver Request Policy.

 GMAT review courses are offered by Loyola University Maryland.
-For more information visit the Loyola GMAT page.
+For more information visit the GMAT Preparation page.

 Can I visit a class?

-Yes, in most cases; there is no better way to “test drive” the program.
-Please contact us to discuss opportunities to visit a class.
+Yes, there is no better way to “Test Drive” the program.
+Please check our information session page to register for a scheduled "Test Drive" session or contact us to discuss individual opportunities to visit a class.